kubedb/docs/docs/guides/oracle/initialization/script_source.md

 > Note: YAML files used in this tutorial are stored in [docs/examples/oracle/initialization](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/oracle/initialization) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 > Oracle images are pulled from `container-registry.oracle.com`.
 Every Oracle CR must reference an image pull secret (named `orclcred` in this tutorial) through `spec.podTemplate.spec.imagePullSecrets`.
+Create an Oracle Container Registry token, if you haven't created one already, by following the instructions in the guide below: [here](/docs/guides/oracle/quickstart#create-oracle-image-pull-secret-important)

 ## Prepare Initialization Script